 Subject lead: Miss L Alexander

 Drama at Weavers Academy has been designed to be an inclusive and creative course, aimed at increasing the cultural capital available to our students.
-The curriculum allows students to use their own imagination and creativity to participate in a range of practical drama exploring themes, concepts and styles through the use of a variety of drama skills and techniques.
-Students will develop their confidence in using vocal and physical skills to communicate meaning of a story or character through the creating process, as well as performance, enabling students to develop transferable skills including teamwork, collaboration and evaluation skills.
+The curriculum allows students to use their own imagination and creativity to participate in a range of practical drama exploring themes, concepts and styles using a variety of drama skills and techniques, and through a range of theatre visits and workshops.
+Students will develop their confidence in using vocal and physical skills to communicate meaning of a story or character, through the creating process as well as performance, enabling students to develop transferable skills including teamwork, collaboration and evaluation skills.
 Students will explore a wide variety of play scripts, styles and practitioners over the duration of KS3 Curriculum.

 Key Stage 3:

-The Drama Curriculum in year 7 focuses on students learning to apply the core skills and techniques of practical Drama, which are then developed further through year 8 and 9.
+The Drama Curriculum in Key Stage 3 is a spiral curriculum; year 7 focuses on students learning to apply the core skills and techniques of practical Drama, which are then developed further throughout year 8 and 9.

 At GCSE, students work on 3 Components:

-This component enables students to further develop knowledge and understanding of drama and theatre through the study of a set text, The Crucible, and the analysis and evaluation of live theatre.
+This component enables students to further develop knowledge and understanding of drama and theatre through the study of a set text, Noughts and Crosses, and the analysis and evaluation of live theatre.
 This is assessed as a 1hr 45m written exam at the end of the course.

 This component allows students to explore the process of creating devised drama and is assessed through a final group performance (20 marks), as well as a portfolio of coursework (60 marks) showing an analysis and evaluation of the devising process and final performance.